 Olivera Kotevska is a research scientist in Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL), Tennessee, USA.
 Olivera received her Ph.D. degree in Computer Science from the University of Grenoble Alpes, Grenoble, France.
 Before joining ORNL, she worked as an international guest researcher at the National Institute of Standards and Technology (NIST) in Washington, DC performing data analysis for smart city challenges as well as researching the security and privacy aspects of modern Intelligent Virtual Assistants.

-Olivera's doctoral research focused on applying machine learning methods to systems based on Internet of Things to identify pattern relations between sensors, event detection, and event prediction.
+Olivera's doctoral research focused on applying machine learning / artificial intelligence methods to systems based on Internet of Things to identify pattern relations between sensors, event detection, and event prediction.
 Additionally, she is interested in using machine learning-based approaches for increasing security and privacy aspects of Cyber-Physical Systems.
-At ORNL, she works broadly on event-based distributed/networked systems applied to effective sensing and control of complex installations such as nuclear reactors and electric grids.
+At ORNL, she works broadly on event-based distributed/networked systems applied to effective sensing and control of complex systems such as electric grids and biomedical.